Worker Rights: Everything You Need to Know

 State legislators have also tried to override local efforts to grant sick days to private sector workers.
 Nearly 40 percent of private sector workers do not have paid sick days.

-In 2012, Tennessee passed a bill that required a series of dates an

-    unemployed worker would have to start accepting a lower-paying job or lose

-    his or her unemployment benefits.
-After 13 weeks, the unemployed individual

-    would have to accept any job paying at least 75 percent of their previous

-    wage.
-After 25 weeks, that amount is reduced to 70 percent, and after 38

-    week it is reduced again to 65 percent.
-To ensure compliance with these

-    regulations, the unemployed individual was required to submit detailed

-    weekly reports showing that he or she had applied for at least three jobs

-    per week.
+In 2012, Tennessee passed a bill that required a series of dates an unemployed worker would have to start accepting a lower-paying job or lose his or her unemployment benefits.
+After 13 weeks, the unemployed individual would have to accept any job paying at least 75 percent of their previous wage.
+After 25 weeks, that amount is reduced to 70 percent, and after 38 week it is reduced again to 65 percent.
+To ensure compliance with these regulations, the unemployed individual was required to submit detailed weekly reports showing that he or she had applied for at least three jobs per week.

-    If you need additional information on worker rights, you can post your legal

-    need on UpCounsel’s marketplace.
-UpCounsel accepts only the top 5 percent of

-    lawyers to its site.
-Lawyers on UpCounsel come from law schools such as

-    Harvard Law and Yale Law and average 14 years of legal experience, including

-    work with or on behalf of Google, Strip, and Twilio.
+If you need additional information on worker rights, you can post your legal need on UpCounsel’s marketplace.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of Google, Strip, and Airbnb.